Cyprien-GEHU/holbertonschool-shell/permissions/README.md

 1-who_am_i : The script print the effective username of the current user
-2-groups: The script print all groups the current user is part of 3-new_owner : The script will change the owner of the file "hello" to user "betty"
+2-groups: The script print all groups the current user is part of 3-new_owner : The script will change the owner of the file "hello" to user "betty" 4-empty : The Script will creates an empty file called "hello"